 If a student has a D or lower in a class, they may be required to stay back from a field trip to make up missing work or to retake a test.
-Missed field trips are not refunded by the organization back to the school therefore, missed field trips will not be refunded to families.

 EMERGENCY DAYS

 Remember to take into consideration the Emergency Days scheduled at the end of the school year and avoid making any plans on those days.
 They are there in case school days must be made up due to possible school cancellations throughout the year.